GamerBoss101/World-Index/README.md

 3. You can make new folders and files just make sure you organize them

 ## Testing code
-To Test your code create a folder named `Testing` .
+To Test your code create a folder named `test`.
 This folder will be ignored when commiting to the repository.